 Today, Instagram photographers are shooting suburban landscapes with the same sharp focus, documenting the changing face of suburban architecture in an era when suburbia is increasingly uncool, an old-fashioned holdover in a globalized world.
 Malls are dying out across America, Plattenbauten are being torn down in former socialist states, and micro apartments are on the rise.
 And yet suburbs persist, from rows of identical homes in California to giant apartment blocks in East Berlin.

-Here are twenty photos from photographers who are working to document suburbia in all its everyday glory.
+Here are nineteen photos from photographers who are working to document suburbia in all its everyday glory.